Chart Color Schemes

 Ceduna faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.5%, significantly lower than Australia's average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 38.6% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 28.8%.
+Trade and technical skills are prominent, with 38.6% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (28.8%).

 Frequently Asked Questions - Education